-The Management Board is responsible for the preparation of the annual financial statements that comply, in all material respects, with the requirements of German commercial law applicable to business corporations, and that the annual financial statements give a true and fair view of the assets, liabilities, financial position and financial performance of the Company in compliance with German legally required accounting principles.
-In addition the Management Board is responsible for such internal control as it has determined necessary in accordance with German legally required accounting principles to enable the preparation of annual financial statements that are free from material misstatement due to fraud (i.e. fraudulent financial reporting and misappropriation of assets) or error.
+The Management Board is responsible for the preparation of the financial statements that comply, in all material respects, with the requirements of German commercial law applying to stock corporations and that the financial statements, in compliance with German GAAP ("Grundsätze ordnungsmäßiger Buchführung"), give a true and fair view of the assets, liabilities, financial position and financial performance of the Group.
+In addition, the Management Board is responsible for such internal control as it has determined necessary in accordance with German legally required accounting principles to enable the preparation of financial statements that are free from material misstatement due to fraud (i.e. fraudulent financial reporting and misappropriation of assets) or error.

 In preparing the financial statements, the Management Board is responsible for assessing the Company's ability to continue as a going concern.
-It also has the responsibility for disclosing, as applicable, matters related to going concern.
-In addition, it is responsible for financial reporting based on the going concern basis of accounting, provided no actual or legal circumstances conflict therewith.
+They also have the responsibility for disclosing, as applicable, matters related to going concern.
+In addition, it is responsible for financial reporting based on the going concern basis of accounting unless there are actual or legal circumstances for not doing so.

-Furthermore, the Management Board is responsible for the preparation of the combined management report that, as a whole, provides an appropriate view of the Company's position and is, in all material respects, consistent with the financial statements, complies with German legal requirements, and appropriately presents the opportunities and risks of future development.
-In addition, the Management Board is responsible for such arrangements and measures (systems) as it has considered necessary to enable the preparation of a combined management report that is in accordance with the applicable German legal requirements, and to be able to provide sufficient appropriate evidence for the assertions in the combined management report.
+Furthermore, the Management Board is responsible for the preparation of the combined management report that as a whole provides an appropriate view of the Company's position and is, in all material respects, consistent with the annual financial statements, complies with German legal requirements, and appropriately presents the opportunities and risks of future development.
+In addition, the Management Board is responsible for such arrangements and measures (systems) as he has considered necessary to enable the preparation of a combined management report that is in accordance with the applicable German legal requirements, and to be able to provide sufficient appropriate evidence for the assertions in the combined management report.

-The Supervisory Board is responsible for overseeing the Company's financial reporting process for the preparation of the financial statements and of the combined management report.
+The supervisory board is responsible for overseeing the Company's financial reporting process for the preparation of the consolidated financial statements and of the combined management report.

-The Management Board and Supervisory Board are responsible for the preparation of the remuneration report contained in a separate section of the combined management report and the related disclosures in compliance with the requirements of Sec.
+Furthermore, the Management Board and the Supervisory Board are responsible for compiling the remuneration report, contained in a separate section of the combined management report, and that the associated disclosures comply with the requirements of Sec.
 162 AktG.
-In addition, they are responsible for such internal control as they determine necessary to enable the preparation of a remuneration report and the related disclosures that are free from material misstatement, whether due to fraud or error.
+In addition, they are responsible for such internal control as they have determined necessary to enable the preparation of the compensation report free from material misstatement due to fraud or error.